bignerdranch/why_elixir/README.md

   - We can use the many existing Erlang libraries
   - New Elixir libraries are being added quickly
   - Any remaining gaps are a chance for BNR to "make a name for ourselves" in Elixir by creating a great open source tool
+- There are also fewer services for Elixir for things like error monitoring.
+However, this is also changing, and the Erlang VM provides much better tools by itself than Ruby does.
 - We have less experience with Erlang and Phoenix than with Ruby and Rails. *This may mean there are downsides we don't know about yet*.
 However:
   - We already have developers using Elixir and contributing to Elixir projects
   - Phoenix applications are structured a lot like Rails apps, so the ramp-up time is much shorter for people familiar with Rails